Nervous About Netflix’s Narnia

 I grew up on C.S.
 Lewis’ classic children’s books, The Chronicles of Narnia.
 Sometimes, on lazy summer days, I’d reread one in an afternoon.
 The Last Battle was the first book that made me cry.
 The Silver Chair was the first book that made me think about faith and doubt.
 The Magician’s Nephew was, perhaps, the first book that made me want to be a writer.

 I thought that Disney’s three films based on The Chronicles of Narnia were fine.
 But for me, they didn’t quite capture the power, humor and resonance of the books.
 So when I heard that Greta Gerwig would be bringing Narnia to Netflix, I was thrilled to journey through the wardrobe once again.
 Gerwig is a talented director who knows something about Christianity.
-Her Oscar-winning film, Lady Bird, has some difficult, R-rated content—but it was also a surprisingly sweet and sympathetic depiction of faith, too.
+Her Oscar-nominated film, Lady Bird, has some difficult, R-rated content—but it was also a surprisingly sweet and sympathetic depiction of faith, too.
 (You can read my interview with Gerwig about Lady Bird here.)
 And she, like me, is a bit of a Narnia geek.

 “I’m slightly in the place of terror because I really do have such reverence for Narnia,” she told BBC Radio 4.
 “I loved Narnia so much as a child, [and] as an adult, C.S.
 Lewis as a thinker and a writer.
 I’m intimidated by doing this.”